adopted-ember-addons/ember-metrics/README.md

 ### Lazy Initialization

 If your app implements dynamic API keys for various analytics integration, you can defer the initialization of the adapters.
-Instead of configuring `ember-metrics` through `config/environment`, you can call the following from any Object registered in the container:
+Instead of configuring `dcp-ember-metrics` through `config/environment`, you can call the following from any Object registered in the container:

 ```js
 // app/routes/application.js